sanger-pathogens/Unicycler/test/README.md

 # Unicycler tests

 This page briefly describes the tests written to check Unicycler.
-Users of Unicycler are probabaly uninterested in this stuff, but if you are a Unicycler developer, then read on!
+Users of Unicycler are probably uninterested in this stuff, but if you are a Unicycler developer, then read on!

 All tests are run from the root Unicycler repository (i.e the directory which contains `unicycler-runner.py`).